Contact the GG Archives

 Great leaders in church and state rallied about Mr. Gladstone, and no one wrote on behalf of the persecuted Bulgarian Christians more earnestly and brilliantly than W. T. Stead.
 His work brought him recognition, and he was regarded as a man with a future.

-His association with the leaders in this work that supported Russia in her campaign against Turkey, and that brought Mr. Gladstone back into power, led to his removal to London.
+His association with the leaders in this work that supported Russia in her campaign against Türkiye and brought Mr. Gladstone back into power led to his removal to London.

-Mr. Stead on Vacation at Hayling Island.
-Mr. Stead had some years ago acquired a summer home, which he called Holly Bush, on the south coast of England, at Hayling Island, where with his family he threw himself with great zest into out-of-door recreations, and where, also, he did much of his writing.
-The American Review of Reviews (June 1912) p.
-693. GGA Image ID # 10576bc252
+Mr. Stead is on Vacation at Hayling Island.
+Mr. Stead had some years ago acquired a summer home, which he called Holly Bush, on the south coast of England, at Hayling Island, where with his family he threw himself with great zest into out-of-door recreations and where, also, he did much of his writing.
+The American Review of Reviews, June 1912.
+GGA Image ID # 10576bc252

-In 1880 Mr. John Morley, now Lord Morley, became editor of the Pall Mall Gazette, and Mr. Stead was invited to become his assistant editor.
+In 1880, Mr. John Morley, now Lord Morley, became editor of the Pall Mall Gazette.
+Mr. Stead was invited to become his assistant editor.
 Mr. Morley, after two or three years, went into Parliament and gave up the editorship, Mr. Stead being appointed to succeed him.

-At which point great things happened in London journalism.
-Mr. Stead put amazing energy and fertility of resource into his editorial work and surrounded himself with young men of talent and brilliancy who helped him make the paper the most alert and the most interesting in England, while also leading its contemporaries in intellectual and literary qualities.
+At this point, great things happened in London journalism.
+Mr. Stead put amazing energy and fertility of resources into his editorial work.
+He surrounded himself with young men of talent and brilliancy who helped him make the paper the most alert and engaging in England while also leading its contemporaries in intellectual and literary qualities.

-It was in those days that Mr. Stead's sensational but well-informed work achieved the reconstruction of the British navy.
+In those days, Mr. Stead's sensational but well-informed work achieved the reconstruction of the British navy.
 The Pall Mall Gazette led in every field of moral, social, and political progress.
 It was the apostle of friendship rather than hostility between England and Russia.

 Mr. Stead in Constantinople last autumn (1911)

-Its daring exposure of conditions under which young girls were forced into "white slavery" led to the enactment of better laws and to permanent social reforms, although Mr. Stead went to jail for three months on a technical charge resulting from methods used by his assistants to obtain evidence.
+Its daring exposure of conditions under which young girls were forced into "white slavery" led to the enactment of better laws and permanent social reforms.
+However, Mr. Stead went to jail for three months on a technical charge resulting from methods used by his assistants to obtain evidence.

-Mr. Bryce and Mr. Bunting had repeatedly advised the young American that he must know Mr. Stead as the most active and potent personality in English journalism, even though, in their opinion, rather self-willed and prone at times to kick over the traces of the Liberal party, of which they were prominent members.
+Mr. Bryce and Mr. Bunting had repeatedly advised the young American that he must know Mr. Stead as the most active and potent personality in English journalism, even though, in their opinion, somewhat stubborn and prone at times to kick over the traces of the Liberal party, of which they were prominent members.

-An introduction to Mr. Stead lead to an immediate invitation to spend the night with him in his suburban home at Wimbledon.
+An introduction to Mr. Stead led to an immediate invitation to spend the night with him in his suburban home in Wimbledon.
 The first impression made by the Pall Mall editor was that of an astonishing vitality and energy.
-Though like a whirlwind in getting the last forms of his afternoon paper to press, he was effective and methodical in spite of the rapidity of his mental and physical movements.
+Though like a whirlwind in getting the last forms of his afternoon paper to press, he was practical and methodical despite the rapidity of his mental and physical movements.

-Arriving at Wimbledon in the autumn twilight, Mr. Stead sprang into a swing suspended from the branch of a great tree behind the house and swung himself violently back and forth till he had somewhat satisfied his need of exercise and fresh air.
+Arriving at Wimbledon in the autumn twilight, Mr. Stead sprang into a swing suspended from the branch of a great tree behind the house.
+He swung himself violently back and forth until he had satisfied his need for exercise and fresh air.

-Two or three days later, a package of proofs came in the mail to the American's London lodgings.
-Mr. Stead had cast the conversation into the form of an interview on the social reforms of the municipality of Glasgow, which was so complete and accurate that only a few corrections were needed.
+Two or three days later, a package of proofs was mailed to the American's London lodgings.
+Mr. Stead had cast the conversation into an interview on the social reforms of the municipality of Glasgow, which was so complete and accurate that only a few corrections were needed.

-It was so long that it was broken into two parts and appeared in successive numbers of the Pall Mall Gazette.
-Although editor-in-chief of the paper, Mr. Stead gave his own personal touch to any and every part.
-He could make a brilliant copy more rapidly, perhaps, than anyone else, —certainly than anyone else in England.
+It was so long that it was broken into two parts and appeared in successive numbers in the Pall Mall Gazette.
+Although editor-in-chief of the paper, Mr. Stead gave his personal touch to any and every detail.
+Perhaps he could make a brilliant copy more rapidly than anyone else —certainly in England.

-A great deal had been going on in Glasgow with which the rest of the world has now for twenty years been catching up.
-But at that time nobody had studied it or written anything about it.
-And the American editor had spent a number of weeks in a very minute study of the great Scotch town.
+A great deal had been going on in Glasgow, with the rest of the world catching up for twenty years.
+But at that time, nobody had studied or written anything about it.
+And the American editor had spent several weeks in a very minute study of the great Scotch town.

 Mr. Stead in the Early Days of the London 'Review of Reviews.'

-He would brook no interference from the owners of the paper, and on that account, he gave up the editorship at the beginning of the year 1890.
-He had already formed the conception of the Review of Reviews and brought it out at once as an illustrated monthly having its own opinions but also reviewing the world's more significant discussions and presenting a resume of the more important steps in the making of contemporary history.
+He would brook no interference from the paper owners.
+On that account, he gave up the editorship at the beginning of 1890.
+He had already formed the conception of the Review of Reviews.
+He brought it out at once as an illustrated monthly, having its own opinions but reviewing the world's more significant discussions and presenting a resume of the more critical steps in making contemporary history.

-It was a successful periodical from the beginning, and Mr. Stead continued to edit it until his death.
-On the very day of the sinking of the Titanic his pen was busily engaged, and he was presumably writing an article to be mailed back for the next number of the Review on his arrival in New York.
+It was a successful periodical, and Mr. Stead continued to edit it until his death.
+On the very day of the sinking of the Titanic, his pen was busily engaged, and he was presumably writing an article to be mailed back for the following number of the Review on his arrival in New York.

-It was upon Mr. Stead's suggestion, and with his help, that the American Review of Reviews was founded by its present editor in the following year,—namely, early in 1891.
-Although wholly independent of each other in editorship and control, and quite different in method and appearance, there has been close and unbroken cooperation between Mr. Stead's English Review and its American namesake.
+It was upon Mr. Stead's suggestion and with his help that the American Review of Reviews was founded by its present editor the following year, early in 1891.
+Although wholly independent of each other in editorship and control and quite different in method and appearance, there has been close and unbroken cooperation between Mr. Stead's English Review and its American namesake.

-A great number of invaluable articles from his pen have appeared from time to time in this magazine, written especially to inform American readers about English or European personages and affairs.
+Many invaluable articles from his pen have appeared from time to time in this magazine, written primarily to inform American readers about English or European personages and affairs.

 Mr. Stead had never crossed the Atlantic until, in the autumn of 1893, he accepted an urgent invitation from his American colleague to come as his guest and see the great exposition at Chicago in its closing days.

-Mr. Stead at that time had been trying to start a daily newspaper in London, which he had been obliged to discontinue through lack of necessary financial support.
-This failure was a great disappointment to him, and the moment was one of fatigue and depression such as he had never experienced before.
+Mr. Stead, at that time, had been trying to start a daily newspaper in London, which he had been obliged to discontinue through a lack of necessary financial support.
+This failure was a great disappointment to him, and the moment was one of fatigue and depression, such as he had never experienced before.

-It is only when this is understood that the circumstances of his visit to Chicago can be fully appreciated.
-His fatigue was so great that he had given a promise not to speak in public during his entire visit.
+Only when this is understood can the circumstances of his visit to Chicago be fully appreciated.
+His fatigue was so great that he had given a promise not to speak in public during his entire stay.

-But he had recently started in England a so-called "civic federation" movement, which had been productive of immediately useful results in a number of English cities and towns, where he had succeeded in bringing about a sort of informal union of all kinds of societies and forces that were working for the betterment of the community, so that their efforts might be mutually helpful.
+But he had recently started in England a so-called "civic federation" movement, which had been productive of immediately valuable results in several English cities and towns, where he had succeeded in bringing about a sort of informal union of all kinds of societies and forces that were working for the betterment of the community so that their efforts might be mutually helpful.

 William Thomas Stead, Editor of the English 'Review of Reviews.'
-Mr. Stead was on board the ill-fated Titanic, and was not reported among the rescued.
-He had suddenly decided to make a brief trip to the United States, and would have addressed the Men and Religion Forward Movement's congress in New York.
-The American Review of Reviews (May 1912) p.
-514. GGA Image ID # 105cb136bc
+Mr. Stead was on board the ill-fated Titanic and was not reported among the rescued.
+He had suddenly decided to make a brief trip to the United States.
+He would have addressed the Men and Religion Forward Movement's congress in New York.
+The American Review of Reviews, May 1912.
+GGA Image ID # 105cb136bc

-This idea had been taken up in the American Review of Reviews from Mr. Stead's English work, and the result had been the beginnings of similar organizations in a number of American towns.
+This idea had been taken up in the American Review of Reviews from Mr. Stead's English work, and the result had been the beginnings of similar organizations in several American towns.

 The plan had appealed strongly to many people in Chicago who were anxious to have the exposition year followed by a well-considered and permanent program for social and moral progress.

-Mr. Stead was recognized as the apostle of such movements, and when called upon to expound his views he could not decline what seemed to him a call of duty and an opportunity for usefulness.
+Mr. Stead was recognized as the apostle of such movements.
+When called upon to expound his views, he could not decline what seemed to him a call of duty and an opportunity for usefulness.

 He spoke, not once, but many times.
-Chicago was to him a new and astounding phenomenon.
-In studying the conditions that needed reform, he was perhaps over impressed, as a stranger must need be, by novelty and contrast.
+Chicago was, to him, a new and astounding phenomenon.
+In studying the conditions that needed reform, he was perhaps over-impressed, as a stranger must be, by novelty and contrast.

-He did not quite understand the wholesome forces that were dominant after all in American life; at any rate, he preferred to hold up to American communities a picture of their worst shortcomings.
+He did not quite understand the wholesome forces that dominated American life; at any rate, he preferred to give American communities a picture of their worst shortcomings.

 If he did not quite understand Chicago, it is true in like manner that Chicago did not quite understand him.
-He wrote a book, which he called "If Christ Came to Chicago."
-Many good and sensitive Americans felt that this scathing exposure of vice and crime lacked balance and proportion.
+He wrote a book called "If Christ Came to Chicago."
+Many excellent and sensitive Americans felt that this scathing exposure of vice and crime lacked balance and proportion.

 Mr. Stead, of course, would not for a moment have denied that an American might have gone at that time to London or Liverpool and found conditions of misery, poverty, brutality, sin, and crime far worse than those existing in Chicago.

-Generally speaking, it seems better for the visitor to fight evil in his own country, where he is responsible than to expose it in another country at the the very moment of his first landing upon its shores.
+Generally speaking, it seems better for the visitor to fight evil in his own country, where he is responsible, than to expose it in another country at the moment of his first landing upon its shores.

-The Chicago visit caused him to be misunderstood in America; and it certainly diminished for a number of years the influence which his valuable political and social articles might otherwise, have gained.
+The Chicago visit caused him to be misunderstood in America, and it certainly diminished for several years the influence that his valuable political and social articles might otherwise have gained.

 Yet the great National Civic Federation grew out of his suggestions.
-From the psychological standpoint, and quite apart from moral considerations, the intensity of Mr. Stead's Chicago crusade was due to reaction from the failure of his daily paper, into which he had thrown himself for a number of weeks with an almost superhuman effort to achieve success by sheer brilliance and personal power.
+From the psychological standpoint, and quite apart from moral considerations, the intensity of Mr. Stead's Chicago crusade was due to reaction from the failure of his daily paper, into which he had thrown himself for several weeks with an almost superhuman effort to achieve success by sheer brilliance and personal power.

 He had started the paper on faith.
-He had informed the Lord that if He wished the daily paper to be a success, He would have to see that it obtained either a divinely appointed financial backer, or else—and preferably—so large a public support that it would need no capital.
+He had informed the Lord that if He wished the daily report to be a success, He would have to see that it obtained either a divinely appointed financial backer or else—and preferably—so extensive a public support that it would need no capital.

-It was a splendid act of faith, and it ought to have succeeded.
-Mr. Stead's attitude toward the Lord in this matter was very much like that of Senator Jonathan Bourne's attitude toward the people of Oregon.
+It was a splendid act of faith and ought to have succeeded.
+Mr. Stead's attitude toward the Lord in this matter was much like that of Senator Jonathan Bourne's attitude toward the people of Oregon.

 A Recent Portrait of William T. Stead ca 1910

-Mr. Stead's paper more than swallowed up in a few days the profits of the successful Review of Reviews and failed; although the people of London ought to have had vision enough and generosity enough to have tided it over and made it all that it might readily have become a very great and brilliant success.
+Mr. Stead's paper more than swallowed up in a few days the profits of the successful Review of Reviews and failed, although the people of London ought to have had vision enough and generosity enough to have tided it over and made it all that it might readily have become a very significant and brilliant success.

-A prophet is sometimes without honor, for the moment.
-Yet, great progressives are also optimists by nature, and they recover their faith both in the Lord and in their fellow men.
+A prophet is sometimes without honor for the moment.
+Yet, great progressives are also natural optimists, and they recover their faith in the Lord and their fellow men.

-Mr. Stead, during the Chicago episode in 1893, felt that he did not want to go back to England at all.
-It took some firm arguing to show him that London must remain the only possible center for his activities and his worldwide interests and influence.
+Mr. Stead, during the Chicago episode in 1893, felt that he did not want to return to England at all.
+It took some firm arguing to show him that London must remain the only possible center for his activities and worldwide interests and influence.

-He could not have adapted himself in detail to the institutions of any country but his own, although so ready were his sympathies and so large was his grasp that he could comprehend the principles and the spirit of national life in all countries.
+He could not have adapted himself in detail to the institutions of any country but his own.
+However, so ready were his sympathies and so large was his grasp that he could comprehend the principles and the spirit of national life in all countries.

-Mr. Stead would have been delighted with a voluntary federation of the different political entities of South Africa under the egis of the British flag.
-But he felt that Mr. Chamberlain, as colonial minister, had dealt unfairly with the Boers and that the war was the result of a conspiracy in which the business affairs of the Chartered South African Company had been discreditably involved.
+Mr. Stead would have been delighted with a voluntary federation of the different political entities of South Africa under the aegis of the British flag.
+But he felt that Mr. Chamberlain, as a colonial minister, had dealt unfairly with the Boers and that the war resulted from a conspiracy in which the business affairs of the Chartered South African Company had been discreditably involved.

-His passion for justice was greater than his zeal for the British Empire.
-By a singular coincidence, Mr. Chamberlain had sent Alfred Milner, now Lord Milner, to be governor-general and British representative in Cape Colony, and Milner had been one of Mr. Stead's editorial assistants in the early days of the Pall Mall Gazette.
+His passion for justice was more significant than his zeal for the British Empire.
+By coincidence, Mr. Chamberlain had sent Alfred Milner, now Lord Milner, to be governor-general and British representative in Cape Colony.
+Milner had been one of Mr. Stead's editorial assistants in the early days of the Pall Mall Gazette.

 The hostilities of that period are now forgotten, and the men whom he criticized have, in these last weeks, paid tribute to his sincerity and patriotism.